pvcraven/networking-class/source/tutorials/raspberry_pi_setup/raspberry_pi_setup.rst

 * Plug in the:

   * Power supply
-  * Network cable (Wifi is built in, but putting the box on Simpson's network is a pain.)
+  * Network cable (Wifi is built in, but putting the box on Simpson's network is a pain.
+If you don't have a wired connection available, see the section below on how to get onto Simpson's network.)
   * Keyboard
   * Mouse
   * Monitor